sylefeb/Silice/projects/ram-ice-v/README.md

-# Silice RISC-V framework with SDRAM, graphics, audio, sdcard and multiple CPUs
+# Fire-V: RISC-V FPGA framework for old-school graphics.

-The purpose of this project is to demonstrate how the various demo components coming with Silice can be composed into a full fledged small computer (with multiple CPUs!).
+*If you are reading this in the draft branch, this is very much being written as you look at it.*

+**Objective:** writing a framework to create old-school demos in Silice, validated at a good fmax (>90 MHz) and supporting overclocking to much higher frequencies (>150 MHz), with a RISC-V core in less than 2K LUTs.

+What we will discuss:
+- How the framework is assembled from components written in Silice, and how to create your own flavor.
+- How to create your own demos!
+- The internals of these components, most notably the Risc-V processor and the hardware rasterizer.

-The two main designs are:
+The three main designs are:
 - [video_rv32i.ice](video_rv32i.ice): a single processor design.
 - [video_dual_rv32i.ice](video_dual_rv32i.ice): a dual processor design with audio.
+- [testbench_rv32i.ice](testbench_rv32i.ice): the processor in isolation with only access to LEDs, this is mostly used for debugging and LUT counting.

 This comes with a minimalist (and quite horrible) 'libc' providing the basics such as printf and a few low level functions.
 And yes, *you compile code for these CPUs directly from gcc*, one of the many things that makes RISC-V great!

-**Note:** I am absolutely not a CPU design expert, I am just learning, playing and sharing :) There is surely much to improve here.
+**Note:** I am absolutely not a CPU design expert --  I am just learning, playing and sharing :).
+(I know a thing or two about Computer Graphics though ;) ).
+There is surely much to improve here.
 Please let me know your thoughts!

 **Note:** This is still work in progress, this documentation will improve in the coming days.

+**Final note:** There are many resources on hardware design and RISC-V cores in particular.
+Be sure to checkout the [links section](#links).

 ## Build and run!